puthnith/ruby_library/README.md

-  returns empty array if no title or author provided to search is expected to provide a list of books to visitors is able to reset all books to be available and save to database is expected to provide Visitor
+  returns empty array if no title or author provided to search is expected to provide a list of books to visitors is able to reset all books to be available and save to database is expected for visitors to
+    checkout and get
       an error if no title
       an error if no visitor
-    not found if title of book does not exist not available if title of book is not available book and update database if title of book exists
+      not found if title of book does not exist not available if title of book is not available book as database is updated if title of book exists checkin and get
+      an error if no title
+      an error if no visitor
+      not found if title of book does not exist not borrowed if title of book is not borrowed by him success as database is updated if title of book is borrowed by him

 Visitor
-  is expected to have a name on initialize is expected to have empty books list on initialize is expected to raise error if no library is expected to raise error if no title is expected to return message if given library and a title is expected to call :checkout from library is expected to update the visitor's books upon success is expected to do nothing to the visitor's books upon failure
+  is expected to have a name on initialize is expected to have empty books list on initialize can borrow book as he
+    raises error if no library
+    raises error if no title
+    returns message if given library and a title calls checkout to library
+    updates his books upon success
+    does nothing to his books upon failure can return book as he
+    raises error if no library
+    raises error if no title
+    returns message if given library and a title calls checkin to library
+    updates his books upon success
+    does nothing to his books upon failure

-Finished in 0.03409 seconds (files took 0.15077 seconds to load) 20 examples, 0 failures
+Finished in 0.06083 seconds (files took 0.17262 seconds to load) 31 examples, 0 failures
 ```

 ## Simulation